Leicester Racing Tips

 Leicester Flat Course

-The racecourse is right-handed and has a long straight track ideal for hosting flat races between 7 and 5 furlongs.
-When the ground is soft, jockeys should watch out for horses on the far side as the ground might give them an advantage.
+The racecourse is right-handed, and has a long straight track that is ideal for hosting flat races between 7 and 5 furlongs.
+When the ground is soft, jockeys should watch out for horses on the far side, as the ground might give them an advantage.

 However, many of the races take place on the round course, which is 1 ¾ mile long.
 Overall, the track is galloping and requires some good stamina.